Locations:

 The problem with anomalous coronary arteries is that they aren’t where they’re supposed to be.
 They may start in:

-A common coronary artery anomaly is an artery coming out of the wrong aortic sinus of Valsalva.
-Normally, the right coronary artery comes out of the right aortic sinus of Valsalva.
-Similarly, the left coronary artery comes out of the left aortic sinus of Valsalva.
+• A coronary artery that comes out of the opposite aortic sinus of Valsalva.
+Usually, each coronary artery comes out of the aortic sinus of Valsalva located on the same side (left coronary artery from left sinus of Valsalva; right coronary artery from right sinus of Valsalva).

 Advertisement